Update Samsung Galaxy S2 to Android 4.3 Jelly Bean

 - Rooting and modifying your device can void your warranty.

 - Your phone should have the latest updates from Samsung installed before you follow these instructions.
 Use Samsung Kies to ensure your phone is updated by following this guide here

 - Rooting will delete your phone's data.
-Backup your important files to an SD card or computer before continuing with installation.
+Backup your important files to an SD card or computer before continuing with the installation.

 Files You Will Need To Root Your Device

 First and foremost, you will need Samsung Kies installed to get the necessary drivers needed for your computer to communicate with your Galaxy S2 Download everything from each of the links below.

 - You will need an insecure kernel.
 Please read everything in the first few comments/posts, then select the kernel that matches to yours from here